 In the fall of 2003, the John Kerry for President Campaign brought in Stephanie to serve as a National Spokesperson and develop a communications plan to reposition Kerry for victory.
 After the campaign’s come-from-behind upset in Iowa, she assumed the position of Communications Director for the Kerry-Edwards 2004 presidential campaign.

 Before joining the campaign, Stephanie was Communications Director to Senator Edward M. Kennedy.
 From 1994 to 2001, she held various positions in the Clinton Administration, including White House Deputy Communications Director and Deputy Assistant to the President.

+In the fall of 2013, Stephanie was announced as the co-host of CNN's Crossfire show.
 Stephanie was a Fellow at Harvard’s Institute of Politics, taught at Johns Hopkins University, and has lectured at Smith College, American University and the University of Pennsylvania.
-She regularly appears discussing the issues of the day on network news and cable channels.

 A Massachusetts native, Stephanie lives in Washington, DC, and is a graduate of Smith College and Georgetown University Law Center.

 Teddy Goff is a Partner at Precision.